 Phase 1 - US 287 to Sheridan Blvd.

-90% construction plans are anticipated by January 2019 and final plans by April 2019.
+90% construction plans are anticipated by March 2019 and final plans by April 2019.
 The roadway section includes 11.5-foot travel lanes, 6-foot bike lanes, landscaping on the south side from Aspen St. to Sheridan Blvd. and a multi-use trail along the south side.
 A frontage road is proposed on the north side of Dillon Rd. from Aspen St. to Benton St., and a multi-use trail from Benton St. to Sheridan Blvd.
 Aspen St. will become a four-way signalized intersection with a second northbound left turn lane and a combined through/right-turn lane.
 A second southbound left turn lane will be added at S. 120th St. No streetlights are planned west of Aspen St., and undergrounding the overhead power lines is proposed west of Sheridan Blvd.
 Boulder County and the City of Lafayette support the proposed roadway and trail improvements.
-Xcel Energy recently relocated the natural gas valve set near Aspen St. further north on their property, away from the street, and restoration is underway.
-Construction plans to pipe the FRICO Community Ditch are included in this project phase.
-Preparation of property acquisition documents is underway for the additional right-of-way (ROW) needed to widen the road.
-Staff is working with adjacent property owners, the land agent and appraisers on details related to ROW acquisition, access, fencing and landscape improvements associated with the roadway design.
+Xcel Energy recently relocated the natural gas valve set near Aspen St. further north on their property, away from the street.
+Construction plans to pipe the FRICO Community Canal are included in this project phase.
+Preparation of property acquisition documents is underway for the additional right-of-way (ROW) needed to pipe the canal and widen the road.
+Staff is working with adjacent property owners, the land agent and appraisers on details related to ROW acquisition, FRICO easements, access, fencing and landscape improvements associated with the roadway design.
 Staff is also coordinating the relocation of wireless communications equipment from the Mile High Water tanks to be removed east of Aspen Street.
 With City Council approval, Phase 1 utility and roadway work are tentatively scheduled to commence in summer 2019 and fall 2019 respectively.

 Phase 2 - Sheridan Blvd. to Zuni Street